myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2024-01-15T06:18:45.297Z
+>
+> I've been reading too much Lexicon and Lexicon seems to be talking to me

+---

 > Shinya Kato 🌮 @shinyakato.dev 2024-01-15T03:30:34.149Z
 >
 > I like his YouTube channel